On High-Dimensional Change-Point Detection Based on Pairwise Distances: Introduction

 \begin{example} $\Zvec_1,\ldots,\Zvec_{25} \stackrel{iid}{\sim} \mathcal{N}({\bf 0}_{200},{\bf I}_{200})$ and $\Zvec_{26},\ldots,\Zvec_{50} \stackrel{iid}{\sim} \mathcal{N}({\bf 0}_{200}, 1.3 {\bf I}_{200})$. \end{example}

-For these two examples, we use the distance-based method of \cite{Matteson2014} (referred to as JM), kernel change-point analysis (KCPA) proposed by \cite{Harchaoui2019Kernel} and the graph-based methods of \cite{chen2015graph} based on minimum spanning tree (MST) and nearest neighbour graph (NNG) considering five neighbours.
+For these examples, we use the distance-based method of \cite{Matteson2014} (referred to as MJ), kernel change-point analysis (KCPA) proposed by \cite{Harchaoui2019Kernel} and the graph-based methods of \cite{chen2015graph} based on minimum spanning tree (MST) and nearest neighbor graph (NNG) with five neighbors.
 For KCPA, we use the Gaussian kernel, where the bandwidth is chosen based on a pilot study.
-Each experiment is repeated $1000$ times, and the results are reported in Figure~\ref{fig:histogram_plots}.
-Each of these methods uses a suitable statistic ($S(t)$, say) to compute the distributional difference between the two sets $\{\Zvec_1,\ldots,\Zvec_t\}$ and $\{\Zvec_{t+1},\ldots,\Zvec_n\}$.
-This is done for several choices of $t$, and {the maximizer of $S(t)$} is considered as the potential change-point, {call it $t_0$}.
-One uses $S(t_0)$ to test for the statistical significance of this change-point and {rejects} $H_0$ (the hypothesis of no change) when $S(t_0)$ { is significantly large}.
+Each experiment is repeated $1000$ times.
+These methods use a suitable statistic ($S(t)$, say) to compute the distributional difference between the two sets $\{\Zvec_1,\ldots,\Zvec_t\}$ and $\{\Zvec_{t+1},\ldots,\Zvec_n\}$.
+This is done for several choices of $t$, and the maximizer of $S(t)$ is considered as the potential change-point; call it $t_0$.
+One uses $S(t_0)$ to test for the statistical significance of this change-point and rejects $H_0$ (the hypothesis of no change) when $S(t_0)$ is significantly large.
 If $H_0$ is rejected, $t_0$ is considered as the estimated or detected change-point.
-The grey bars and black bars in Figure~\ref{fig:histogram_plots} show the frequency distributions of potential change-points and detected change-points (at level $\alpha=0.05$), respectively.
+The grey and black bars in Figure~\ref{fig:histogram_plots} show the frequency distributions of potential and detected (at level $\alpha=0.05$) change-points, respectively.

 In Example \ref{exa:1}, all methods had satisfactory performance in detecting the location shift.
-Among them, JM had the best performance followed by KCPA.
-However, in Example \ref{exa:2}, all these methods failed to detect the {underlying} change in scale.
+Among them, MJ had the best performance followed by KCPA.
+However, in Example \ref{exa:2}, they had poor performance in detecting the underlying change in scale.
 Among them, the performance of KCPA was slightly better.
-The potential change-points computed by graph-based methods had an upward bias.
-Although NNG detected change-points (at different locations) in a few cases, MST could not even do that on a single occasion.
+Though NNG detected change-points (not at the true location) in a few cases, MST could not even do that on a single occasion.

-To take care of this issue, in this article, we propose some new distance-based methods, and investigate their performance both {from a theoretical and empirical perspective}.
-Our contributions are organised as follows.
+To take care of such issues, in this article, we propose some new distance-based methods, and investigate their performance both from theoretical and empirical perspectives.
+Our contributions are summarised as follows.